dagger/dagger/docs/v0.3/sdk/cue/use-cases/1248-aws-sam.md

 # AWS SAM

-This is a [Dagger-Classic](https://dagger.io/) package to help you deploy serverless functions with ease.
+This is a package to help you deploy serverless functions with ease.
 It is a superset of [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html), which allows you to build and deploy Lambda function(s).
-The aim is to integrate the lambda deployment to your current [Dagger-Classic](https://dagger.io/) pipeline.
-This way, you can **build** and **deploy** with a single [Dagger-Classic environment](/1200/local-dev).
+The aim is to integrate the lambda deployment to your current pipeline.
+This way, you can **build** and **deploy** with a single environment.

 ## :hammer_and_pick: Prerequisite

-Before we can build, test & deploy our example app with Dagger-Classic, we need to have Docker Engine running.
+Before we can build, test & deploy our example app, we need to have a Docker Engine running.
 We also need to [install `dagger-cue`](/install).

 ## :beginner: Quickstart